climsoft/climsoft-web/README.md

    ```

 3. **Backend API Setup**:
-   Navigate to `back-end/api` and run the commands below to install dependencies and start the NestJS backend with hot-reload enabled:
+   Navigate to `back-end/api` and run the commands below to install NestJS dependencies and and launch the backend API with hot-reload enabled:
    ```bash
    npm install
    ```